In representation of aliens in deportation proceedings, we pursue the following major stages:

 During removal proceedings, we examine the facts of the case, and possibly apply for one or some of the following types of relief from removal: termination of proceedings to permit naturalization hearing, application for 212(c) waiver, application for cancellation of removal, application for adjustment of status, application for 212(h) waiver of inadmissibility, application for 209(c) waiver of inadmissibility, application for asylum, withholding of removal, relief under Torture Convention.

 Moreover, we pursue post-conviction relief tactics using statutory and case law.
 We cooperate with experienced criminal lawyers to vacate convictions and render an alien admissible and non-deportable.

 Deportation, or removal proceedings, is the government’s attempt to remove an individual from the United States due to the fact they do not have a legal basis to remain physically present in the U.S. If the proceedings are not successful, deportation may force a foreign national to leave the United States and make it extremely challenging to return legally.
-Removal proceedings require Immigration and Customs Enforcement (ICE) to provide evidence that you can be legally removed from the U.S. An experienced New York deportation lawyer can challenge immigration authorities in their case against a foreign national and prove that you qualify for any exceptions that can overcome deportation proceedings and allow you to remain in the United States.
+Removal proceedings require Immigration and Customs Enforcement (ICE) to provide evidence that you can be legally removed from the U.S. An experienced deportation lawyer in New York can challenge immigration authorities in their case against a foreign national and prove that you qualify for any exceptions that can overcome deportation proceedings and allow you to remain in the United States.

 Berd & Klauss, PLLC provides exceptional and experienced immigration attorneys to counsel international companies, small business and individuals in immigration matters which range from employment-based immigrant visas, non-immigrant work visas, marriage green cards and citizenship.
 Our lawyers are based in New York and can successfully represent individuals who wish to work in the U.S., such as foreign students looking for their first job after graduation.